sgoudham/update-git-submodules/README.md

 not** commit or push these changes back to the repository, please see the "[Scenarios](#scenarios)" section for examples on how to do this.

+> [!IMPORTANT]
+> This action requires that each submodule has at least one tag, otherwise it
+> will fail.

 > [!WARNING]
 > This is still a **work in progress**.
 Please pin to a specific commit hash to
 > avoid unexpected behaviour in your workflows.